BoqiaoZhang/Course-Registration-System/README.md

 # An Advanced Course Registration System

-## Course Searching and Registering Tool
+## Brief Introduction to This System

 Available Functions of This System:
 - Researching a course in the course lists